plausible/docs/docs/top-referrers.md

 ## Campaigns

-Are you running paid marketing campaigns on Facebook, Google and other ad platforms? "**Campaigns**" tab within the "**Top Sources**" report allows you to see the traffic arriving to your site from links tagged with UTM tags and other query parameters.
+The "**Campaigns**" tab within the "**Top Sources**" report allows you to see the traffic arriving to your site from links tagged with UTM tags and other query parameters.

+### How to tag your paid campaign links

+Are you running paid marketing campaigns on Facebook, Google and other ad platforms?
+We recommend you tag your paid campaign links with UTM parameters.
+These are the query parameters that are valid and supported by Plausible:

+* `ref`
+* `source`
+* `utm_source`
+* `utm_medium`
+* `utm_campaign`
+* `utm_content`
+* `utm_term`

+Here's an example of how to tag your links: `yourdomain.com?utm_source=adwords&utm_medium=ppc&utm_campaign=novemberoffer&utm_content=sustainability&utm_term=discount`

-To isolate your UTM-tagged clicks from the organic clicks, you can segment the traffic by using the "**UTM Medium**", "**UTM Source**", "**UTM Campaign**", "**UTM Content**" and "**UTM Term**" reports within the "**Campaigns**" tab.
+To isolate your UTM-tagged clicks from the organic clicks, you can segment the traffic by using the "**UTM Medium**", "**UTM Source**", "**UTM Campaign**", "**UTM Content**" and "**UTM Term**" reports in the "**Campaigns**" tab of the "**Top Sources**" report.

-### GCLID, FBCLID and other marketing parameters
+### GCLID, FBCLID and other special marketing parameters

-Plausible also records clicks from links tagged with GCLID, FBCLID and other paid marketing parameters.
+If the UTM tag is not present within the link, Plausible also records clicks from GCLID, FBCLID and other paid marketing parameters.
 You can view and filter these within the "**UTM Medium**" section of the "**Top Sources**" report.

 Please note that we strip the values of these paid marketing parameters because they are considered unique identifiers and are not GDPR-compliant without user consent.
 This means you can view and filter your dashboard by the audience coming from GCLID-tagged links, but you will not see the unique identifier for each visitor.

+This is why we recommend using UTM tags when tagging your paid ad campaigns.
+When a UTM tag is present in the link, it takes priority over other parameters.
+And unlike the marketing parameters listed below, we do not strip the values of UTM tags which provides you more powerful insights.

-These are the marketing parameters that we do record and list in the "**UTM Medium**" section but that we do strip the unique values of:
+These are the special marketing parameters that we do record and list in the "**UTM Medium**" section but that we do strip the unique values of:

 * `gclid`
 * `gbraid`